 5 Common Facebook Ad Mistakes

-Facebook ads are one of the most popular and effective forms of digital marketing.
+Facebook ads are very effective forms of marketing.

 Unlike traditional advertising, you do not buy designated ad space where your ad is guaranteed to show for a set period of time at a specified amount.
 When creating a Facebook ad, you set your budget, create your target audience, and set your ad’s duration.
 Facebook then takes this information and introduces your brand to users with similar interests.
 Sounds simple enough, but if you’re guilty of the following, your Facebook ad might not be showing at all.